 The Grateful Dead was the first major rock band to allow fans to record the band’s concerts.
 It resulted in widespread tape trading among fans who collected recordings of these shows.
 A section of “Box of Rain” covers the Deadhead tape-trading community.
 Tape trading seems very quaint now in this digital era where anyone with a smartphone can record concerts and share these digital recordings.

 In one way or another, the Deadheads interviewed in the “Box of Rain” documentary say that the band’s music, especially at the live concerts, helped them be better people, resulted in great experiences, and got them through tough times.
-Leipzig, whose husband Michael died of prostate cancer, says that listening to the Grateful Dead’s music was a comfort to her and Michael and helped them cope during his cancer battle: “I know when we listened to certain songs together, we were moved to another plane of understanding and compassion—so thank you, Grateful Dead.”
+Leipzig, whose husband Michael died of prostate cancer, says that listening to the Grateful Dead’s music was a comfort to her and Michael, while helping them cope during his cancer battle: “I know when we listened to certain songs together, we were moved to another plane of understanding and compassion—so thank you, Grateful Dead.”

 Many of the stories told in the documentary will be moving to anyone, especially people who can relate to finding a lot of joy and emotional healing through music.
 In other words, viewers don’t need to be fans of the Grateful Dead to enjoy the “Box of Rain” documentary.
 The movie isn’t perfect, but if the intention of “Box of Rain” is to make viewers smile and feel good about humanity, then this documentary definitely succeeds in that purpose.